WHAT? OUR CEO FIRED?

 The board felt that the former CEO did not act on, how to counter the disruption, which grows in strength from all directions.
-Despite the good results, it was too short-sighted.
+Despite the right results, it was too short-sighted.

-The board needed a plan.
-How to upgrade the business model?
+The board needed a plan: How to upgrade the business model?
 How to grow managers practicing leadership?
-Furthermore, how to replace authority with a social network?
-Finally how to develop leaders to replace “knowing it all” Bosses?
+How to replace authority with a social network?
+How to develop leaders to replace “knowing it all” Bosses?
 Too many questions and no satisfying answers.

 There were four people left in the meeting room; John IT, Carl CCO, Hannah CFO and Michael TeamLeader.